 About Us

-We are proud to work with and support the communities of Hamilton, Burlington, Halton Hills, Milton, Oakville, Brantford, County of Brant, Six Nations of the Grand River Territory and Mississaugas of the Credit First Nation.
+RTO3–Hamilton Halton Brant is an independent, industry-led, not-for-profit tourism organization funded by the Ministry of Tourism, Culture and Gaming.
+We serve the communities of Hamilton, Burlington, Halton Hills, Milton, Oakville, Brantford, County of Brant, Six Nations of the Grand River Territory, and Mississaugas of the Credit First Nation.

 NEWS